anishdabade/mongo_scraper/README.md

-# :newspaper: The Fluffington Post :panda_face: :hamster: :dog:
+# :newspaper: The New York Times!
 A Cheerio/Mongoose/Express News Scraper that delivers only the fluffiest news to your screen.

 ## Table of Contents